BarelyAPrincess/ChioriWebServer/docs/configuration/sites.md

 ## Configure Site Domains

-**Chiori-chan's Web Server** can share a multitude of domains and subdomains between sites and works very much like Apache's VirtualHost feature.
+**Chiori-chan's Web Server** can share a multitude of domains and subdomains between sites and functions much like Apache's VirtualHost feature.

 **Basic Domain Assignment:**